 - Filing for full or partial temporary disability payments: You must file for permanent or partial disability income payments within one year of the date you received your last medical treatment provided by the employer/insurer.

 - Filing for a change of condition: If your condition changes from temporary disability to permanent partial or total disability, you must file a change of condition with the State Board of Workers' Compensation within two years of receiving your last income payment.

 - Filing for permanent partial disability: You must file within four years of your last payment for temporary disability income benefits.

 DISCLAIMER: The general information outlined above pertains to Georgia Workers' Compensation Claims and is not intended as legal advice in your particular case.
 Every case is different and depends upon its own individual facts and circumstances.
-Therefore, you cannot rely upon this information as legal advice and should contact an attorney at Christopher J. Hudson, LLC for specific advice about your particular case.
+Therefore, you cannot rely upon this information as legal advice and should contact an attorney at Chris Hudson & Associates for specific advice about your particular case.